info-developer/react_interview/JS_README.md

 # JAVASCRIPT

+Basic JavaScript Questions
+What is the difference between var, let, and const?

+What are primitive and non-primitive data types in JavaScript?

+What is hoisting in JavaScript?

+Explain the difference between == and ===.

+What is a closure?
+Can you give an example?

+What is the use of typeof and what are its limitations?

+What is event bubbling and how can it be stopped?

+🔹 Intermediate Level
+What are higher-order functions in JavaScript?

+What is the difference between call(), apply(), and bind()?

+What is the this keyword?
+How does it behave in different contexts?

+Explain the concept of promises and async/await.

+What is the event loop?
+How does JavaScript handle asynchronous code?

+What is a prototype chain?

+Difference between map(), filter(), reduce()?

+🔹 Advanced Concepts
+What are Web APIs and how do they interact with the JavaScript runtime?

+How does JavaScript handle memory management and garbage collection?

+What are modules in JavaScript?
+Difference between CommonJS and ES Modules?

+What is the difference between shallow copy and deep copy in JS?

+How does debouncing and throttling work in JavaScript?

+What is the purpose of Symbol in JavaScript?

+What are generators and how do they differ from regular functions?

+🔹 Code-Based Questions
+Write a function to flatten a nested array.

+Implement a debounce function.

+Deep clone an object.

+Check if a string is a palindrome.

+Implement a simple event emitter.

 ## ✅ What is Hoisting in JavaScript?

 Hoisting is JavaScript's default behavior of moving declarations to the top of the current scope (either function or global scope) before code execution.